Hermann Oberth: Early life

 On 6 July 1918, Oberth married Mathilde Hummel, with whom he had four children.
 Among Oberth's children, one lost his life as a soldier during World War II.
-His daughter, Ilse (born 1924), died on August 28, 1944, in an accidental explosion at the Redl-Zipf V-2 rocket engine test facility and liquid oxygen plant where she worked as a rocket technician.
+His daughter Ilse (born 1924), died on August 28, 1944, in an accidental explosion at the Redl-Zipf V-2 rocket engine test facility and liquid oxygen plant where she worked as a rocket technician.

 In 1919, Oberth once again moved to Germany, this time to study physics, initially in Munich and later at the University of Göttingen.

-In 1922, Oberth's proposed doctoral dissertation on rocket science was rejected as "utopian".
-However, professor Augustin Maior of the University of Cluj in Romania offered Oberth the opportunity to defend his original dissertation there in order to receive a doctorate.
+In 1922, Oberth's doctoral dissertation on rocket science was rejected as "utopian".
+However, professor Augustin Maior of the University of Cluj in Romania offered Oberth the opportunity to defend his dissertation there in order to receive a doctorate.
 He did so successfully on 23 May 1923.
-He next had his 92-page work published privately in June 1923 as the somewhat controversial book, Die Rakete zu den Planetenräumen (The Rocket into Planetary Space).
-By 1929, Oberth had expanded this work to a 429-page book titled Wege zur Raumschiffahrt (Ways to Spaceflight).
+He had the 92-page work published privately in June 1923 as the somewhat controversial book, Die Rakete zu den Planetenräumen (The Rocket into Planetary Space).
+By 1929, Oberth had expanded that work to a 429-page book Wege zur Raumschiffahrt (Ways to Spaceflight).
 Oberth commented later that he made the deliberate choice not to write another doctoral dissertation.
 He wrote, "I refrained from writing another one, thinking to myself: Never mind, I will prove that I am able to become a greater scientist than some of you, even without the title of Doctor."
 Oberth criticized the German system of education, saying "Our educational system is like an automobile which has strong rear lights, brightly illuminating the past.
 But looking forward, things are barely discernible."

 Oberth became in 1927 a member of the Verein für Raumschiffahrt (VfR) – the "Spaceflight Society" – an amateur rocketry group that had taken great inspiration from his book, and Oberth acted as something of a mentor to the enthusiasts who joined the Society, which included persons such as Wernher von Braun, Rolf Engel, Rudolf Nebel or Paul Ehmayr.
-Oberth lacked the opportunities to work or to teach at the college or university level, as did many well-educated experts in the physical sciences and engineering in the time period of the 1920s through the 1930s – with the situation becoming much worse during the worldwide Great Depression that started in 1929.
+Oberth lacked opportunities to work or to teach at the college or university level, as did many well-educated experts in the physical sciences and engineering during the 1920s through the 1930s – with the situation becoming much worse during the worldwide Great Depression that started in 1929.
 Therefore, from 1924 through 1938, Oberth supported himself and his family by teaching physics and mathematics at the Stephan Ludwig Roth High School in Mediaș, Romania.